tehomic/blog/temp/dev/2023-09-03-light-of-life-v1.markdown

 Find all biblical references that use the phrase - the light of life.

 All the following verses give a witness that in the morning, things will change, people and cities will be transformed.
 This is the witness about the morning and the purpose of the Day.
 The Day is a period when life is resident and a creature has opportunity to do work.
 The Night is a time of endurance, waiting for dawn to arrive.
-It can also be a time of adversity, because darkness is imposed on someone by the Adversary, and their life and their world is darkened.
-In this case, a search for Truth is the only recourse to deal with pain, the pain of wasted time and effort.
-In this place a righteous cause is very meaningful!
+It can also be a time of adversity, because darkness may be imposed on someone by the Adversary, and their life and their world is darkened.
+In this case, rehersal of life is the only recourse to deal with pain, the pain of wasted time and effort.
+Rehersal is just like an actor preparing to play a role on a stage, when the light of life has come.
+Rehersal is about meditating on the Word of God as Joshua 1:8 says "Do not let this Word of God (book of the law) depart from your mouth, meditate on it day and night, that you may observe to do all that is written in it, then you will be prosperous and have good success".
+To observe means to perceive by faith.

 Job 14:14 NIV
 If someone dies, will they live again?
 All the days of my hard service I will wait for my renewal to come.